danelahman/lograc-2022/README.md

 at the time of writing these instructions.
 As said above, using an older version (which can be common in the case of pre-built binaries) will likely lead to errors when typechecking a newer standard library.
+For instance, the Windows binary linked in the above instructions is for version 2.6.0.1, which is roughly two years old and out of date

 You can check your Agda version by running `agda --version` from command line.